New formula companies are a rare bird so I was intrigued when I heard about Bobbie – the first new infant formula to hit the U.S. market in two years.

 What could be so bad about using a product that’s regulated in Europe?

 The problems with using foreign formulas start with the packaging.
 Namely, if you can’t read the language it’s written in, it’s pretty damn hard to know what it says.
-Many U.S. parents were having issues figuring out the ratio of formula to water; if it was too thick, babies were having a hard time drinking it and getting sick.
+Many U.S. parents were having issues figuring out the ratio of formula to water; if it was too thick, babies had a hard time drinking it and getting sick.
 If it was too thin, there was a danger of the babies not getting enough to eat and becoming malnourished.

 In addition to the language barrier, importing formulas through a third party means that consumers have no way of being notified in the case of a product recall.
-Improper storage of the formula by third parties is also an issue, as this can lead to bacterial contamination and losses in nutrient density.
+Improper storage of black market formula by third parties is also an issue, as this can lead to bacterial contamination and losses in nutrient density.
 In addition, the nutrient requirements for European formulas don’t always match up with those sold in the United States.
 Finally, “hypoallergenic” labeling in Europe doesn’t apply to babies with cow’s milk allergies, which can lead to obvious problems.

 What is so special about European baby formulas?